harrisoncramer/ts-react-dockerized/README.md

 ## Production

-In production, this application is built into static assets and served up with Nginx.
+In production, this application can be served standalone or via Kubernetes.

+To serve it standalone, simply run: `docker run -d -p 80:80 kingofcramers/ts-react` or whatever you elect to name your docker image.

-The full application is designed to be run through kubernetes.
-The configuration files are stored inside the `infrastructure` folder.
+In kubernetes, the configuration files are stored inside the `infrastructure` folder.
 There is a separate readme for configuring your cluster contained in that folder.

 ## Installing NPM Packages (development)